ton-community/tutorials/02-contract/index.md

 Before we can start writing code, we need to install certain developer tools on our computer.

 For convenience, our development environment will rely on several clever scripts for testing, compiling and deploying our code.
 The most convenient language for these scripts is JavaScript, executed by an engine called Node.js.
 The installation instructions are [here](https://nodejs.org/).
 We will need a fairly recent version of node like v18.
-You can verify your nodejs version by running `node -v` in terminal.
+You can verify your Node.js version by running `node -v` in terminal.

 You will also need a decent IDE with FunC and TypeScript support.
 I recommend [Visual Studio Code](https://code.visualstudio.com/) - it's free and open source.
 Also install the [FunC Plugin](https://marketplace.visualstudio.com/items?itemName=tonwhales.func-vscode) to add syntax highlighting for the FunC language.